 What Is Pumpkin Spice?

-Most recipes include cinnamon, nutmeg, allspice, ginger, and vanilla, but not every incarnation of the concoction is the same, according to a video by food scientist and spokesperson for The Institute of Food Technologists, Kantha Shelke, Ph.D, C.F.S.
+So just what is pumpkin spice if it's not pumpkin?
+Most recipes include cinnamon, nutmeg, allspice, ginger, and vanilla, but not every incarnation of the concoction is the same, according to the below video by Kantha Shelke, Ph.D, C.F.S., a food scientist and longtime member of the Institute of Food Technologists.

-But beware: attempting to recreate the magic in the average kitchen isn't as easy as pie.
-With only the spices available at a supermarket, the final product will likely taste more like Chai than the seasonal treat on professional menus.
+But beware: Attempting to recreate the magic of pumpkin spice in the average kitchen isn't as easy as pie.
+With only the spices available at a supermarket, the final product will likely taste more like Chai than the seasonal treat found on professional menus.
 “Pumpkin Spice isn’t set in stone,” Shelke says.
 “Everyone has their secret recipe.”

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.